Public-Health-Scotland/source-linkage-files/README.md

   <!-- badges: end -->

 # source-linkage-files
-The Source Linkage Files (SLF) project is a linked dataset maintained by the Health and Social Care (H&SC) team at Public Health Scotland (PHS).
+The Source Linkage Files (SLF) are a linked dataset maintained by the Health and Social Care (H&SC) team at Public Health Scotland (PHS).
 This repo contains the R code to develop the package called `createslf` which is used for the production and maintenance of the SLFs.
 The entire process is contained within this git repository.

-The SLFs are updated on a quarterly basis.
+The SLFs are updated on a quarterly basis with updates taking place in March, June, September and December.
 If you are using the files and spot a problem, please let us know and we will work closely with you to fix this.
 Alternatively, if you would like to see a new feature on the SLFs, please get in touch and we can look into your request.

 ## Access